kKar1503/kKar1503/README.md

 # 👋 Hey there!
 I'm Kar Lok, but I would prefer you just called me Kar.

 I'm a backend focused developer, who is currently studying and working.
 I enjoy planning system architecture, building performant backend and doing all that unnecessary premature optimisations.
+Also, I code in NeoVim by the way 😎.

 I'm familiar working with `TypeScript`, `JavaScript`, `Rust` and `Go`.